arminveres/md-pdf.nvim/README.md

 - [`pandoc`](https://pandoc.org/installing.html) for conversion, also probably some TeX distribution with `pdflatex` included.

+## Why

+I have often found myself wanting to see my markdown files as a PDF, for which I usually created a `Makefile` which converted the files through `pandoc`.

+After having done it a few times it became repetitive and I thought to myself, why not just create a plugin that does exactly that in my favorite text editor.
+And tada, here it is!
+Enjoy :D

 ## TODO

 - change file viewed on file change